chiehting/docker-compose-template/php/README.md

-# php
+# PHP

-PHP is a popular general-purpose scripting language that is especially suited to web development.
+[PHP] is a popular general-purpose scripting language that is especially suited to web development.

 ## Getting Started